theekshanawj/react-relative-timer/README.md

 ### Basic usage

-Say you have a Web application that shows user posted stories (like twitter) and want to show when the user posted the story; Ex: posted a few seconds ago, posted 2 minutes ago, posted hours ago, posted days ago, ...
+Say you have a web application that shows user posted stories (like twitter) and want to show when a user posted a story; Ex: posted a few seconds ago, posted 2 minutes ago, posted hours ago, posted days ago, ...

 #### Install the dependency from npm